Basic Plan - Concept of Operations

 Any member of the Incident Management Team has the authority to convene the entire IMT.
-The Policy Group, the Director of Emergency Management and the Chief of Police has the authority to activate/open the EOC.
+The Policy Group, the director of emergency management and the chief of police have the authority to activate/open the EOC.
 The degree to which the EOC is activated depends on the need for coordination and communication between internal and external interest.

 As a standard practice the Command Staff and General Staff Section Chiefs will report to the EOC to assume emergency response roles in a Type 1, 2 or 3 emergency.

 A Unified Command is used when more than one agency within the incident jurisdiction are working together to respond to an incident.
 In many emergency situations the University will work with the Town of Vestal, the Village of Johnson City, the City of Binghamton and/or Broome County in a Unified Command.

 In a Unified Command situation, the Policy Group, the director of emergency management or the chief of police will determine who will serve as the Joint Incident Commander representing Binghamton University.

-The Vestal Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mass casualty incident, or hazardous materials event that requires their resources to respond to the Vestal Campus.
-The City of Binghamton Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mass casualty incident, or hazardous materials event that requires their resources to respond to the University Downtown Center.
-The Village of Johnson City Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mas casualty incident, or hazardous materials event that requires their resources to respond to the Pharmacy School, or associated property.
+The Vestal Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mass casualty incident or hazardous materials event that requires their resources to respond to the Vestal campus.
+The City of Binghamton Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mass casualty incident or hazardous materials event that requires their resources to respond to the University Downtown Center.
+The Village of Johnson City Fire Department will assume the role of Lead IC for any fire, special rescue, EMS, mass casualty incident or hazardous materials event that requires their resources to respond to the Health Sciences Campus or associated property.